REV·WIRE

 All live.
 Zero lag.

-The finance leaders shifting from hindsight to foresight aren't running a faster month-end close.
+The finance leaders shifting from hindsight to foresight aren't running a faster close.
 They're running a different system.
-Four real time signals that surface what finance has always been responsible for before the variance becomes permanent.
+Four real time signals that surface what finance has always been responsible for, before the variance becomes permanent.

 01